drogatkin/webfolder/README.md

 I think I could achieve my goal and WebFolder is simple one file program as big as 1MB and runs on all operation systems but iOS.
 I do not see big deal with iOS, because the OS design prevents managing a sharable file space anyway.

+Note, if running the file manager on Android platform isn't a requirement and PHP is acceptable, then I strongly recommend to look in
+[tiny file manager](https://github.com/prasathmani/tinyfilemanager/tree/master), it's a very worthy web file manager with the same features set offered by the WebFolder.

 ## Features